Renouncing Discriminatory Covenants

 Actions the City of Edina Has Taken

-Discriminatory covenants have been found on 52 public properties.
+Discriminatory covenants were found on 52 public properties.

 On June 1, 2021, the City Council approved Resolution 2021-43 (PDF), condemning the use of discriminatory covenants, discharging them from City-owned property and approving participation in the Just Deeds coalition to help Edina residents remove such covenants from private property.

-By June 30, 2021, the City expects to finish discharging the discriminatory covenants on the 52 properties.
+On June 18, 2021, the City completed discharging the discriminatory covenants on the 52 properties.

 Actions to Take on Your Own